Deep Sea Sport Fishing Fort Lauderdale

 Fort Lauderdale Fishing with Top Shot Sportfishing Charter Boat and Capt.
 Zsak

-It was time to head back to the dock.
-The anglers retired into the a/c salon and enjoyed the relaxing trip back to the dock at Bahia Bar Yachting Center, 801 Seabreeze Blvd.
+It was now time to head back to the dock.
+The happy anglers retired into the a/c salon watching the plasma TV and enjoying the relaxing trip back to the dock at Bahia Bar Yachting Center, 801 Seabreeze Blvd.
 Fort Lauderdale 33316.

 For a successful and adventurous deep sea fishing charter in Fort Lauderdale FL for Sailfish, Shark, Bonito, Mackerel, Swordfish, Snapper, Wahoo, Tuna, Mahi Mahi and Grouper, contact Captain Zsak. - 954-309-7457 or email us at [email protected] Website: www.topshotfishing.com.